dotnet/aspnetcore/README.md

 `JavaScriptServices` is a set of client-side technologies for ASP.NET Core.
 It provides infrastructure that you'll find useful if you:

--  Use Angular 2 / React / Knockout / etc.
+-  Use Angular 2 / React / Vue / Aurelia / Knockout / etc.
 -  Build your client-side resources using Webpack.
 -  Execute JavaScript on the server at runtime.